-- Segment 3: - County Road E Station The trail is proposed to be located east of Highway 61 approximately 1⁄4 mile from the station, and sidewalks are proposed for this connection. - Cedar Avenue Station The trail is proposed to be located west of Hoffman Road, with is approximately 500 feet west of the station, and sidewalks are proposed for this connection. - Segment 4: - Downtown White Bear Lake Station The trail is proposed to be located approximately 4 blocks west of the station, and existing sidewalks will provide this connection.
+- Segment 2C: - Whitaker Street Station The trail is proposed to be located adjacent and connecting to the northbound platform. - Segment 3: - County Road E Station The trail is proposed to be located east of Highway 61 approximately 1⁄4 mile from the station, and sidewalks are proposed for this connection. - Cedar Avenue Station The trail is proposed to be located west of Hoffman Road, with is approximately 500 feet west of the station, and sidewalks are proposed for this connection. - Segment 4: - Downtown White Bear Lake Station The trail is proposed to be located approximately 4 blocks west of the station, and existing sidewalks will provide this connection.

-Graphics and plan sheets developed as part of the Ramsey County Rail Right-of-Way Design Guide are included as Figure 19 through Figure 21.
+Graphics and plan sheets developed as part of the Ramsey County Rail Right-of-Way Design Guide are included as Figure 18 through Figure 20.
 The inclusion of these graphics is intended for reference only and the content of this Master Plan Amendment does not alter the design intent of the Rush Line BRT segments.
 The graphics shown in this Master Plan Amendment show a typical section and may vary throughout the corridor depending on existing conditions and as the plans for Rush Line BRT advance.

-Figure 19.
+Figure 18.
 Design Guide Section Showing the Typical Ramsey County Rail Right-of-Way Corridor

-Figure 20.
+Figure 19.
 Ramsey County Rail Right-of-Way Design Guide Graphics Highlighting Connectivity Between the Bruce Vento Trail and Proposed Rush Line BRT Stations

-Figure 21.
+Figure 20.
 Sample Sheet from the Rush Line BRT 15% Plans Near the Frost Avenue Station Illustrating the Existing and Reconstructed Bruce Vento Trail

-3. 2.
+2. 2.
 SEGMENT 3: CURRENT DESIGN CONCEPT